 With video becoming a more and more popular medium, it’s become important to keep up with the latest video rules and trends.
 Most important of these is the trend to add subtitles to video.

-So, how do you add subtitles to a video?
+So, how do you add subtitles to video?
 There are several ways to add subtitles to video.
 You can write out your subtitles in an SRT file and upload them with your video.
 You can also use a subtitle generator to automatically create subtitles.
 Numerous such caption generators can be found online, and some even include a subtitle editor and subtitle translator.

-In this article, we will go over both methods; you will learn how to add subtitles to video on your own or with a subtitle generator like YouTube or Covideo.
+In this article, we will go over both methods; you will learn how to add subtitles to a video on your own or with a subtitle generator like YouTube or Covideo.
 By the end of the article, you will know how to generate good captions using a variety of methods so that you can make your videos as accessible as possible.

 How to Write Your Own Subtitles

 You can create your own subtitles without the use of an outside caption generator, though the process is a bit complicated.
 When writing out your own subtitles, you have to include both the text of your subtitles and the location of each subtitle in your video.
 This is necessary for your subtitles to be read correctly and appear at the right time in your video.
 Additionally, you have to save your subtitles as a .SRT file.
-To add your subtitles after you’ve finished them, you must upload this file to your video platform or player alongside your video.
+To add your subtitles to a video after you’ve finished them, you must upload this file to your video platform or player alongside your video.

 You can find help in creating your subtitles with an online subtitle editor like Amara.
 Amara and websites like it help you format subtitles correctly.
 You can also get help with translating subtitles through either open-source collaboration or by sending your captions to a professional for a price.
 You can even pay someone to generate captions for you!